Lyro7/MoleMadness/README.md

 - A JDK (e.g. Eclipse Temurin 23 or any compatible Java 23 JDK)

-JavaFX is managed via Gradle dependencies, so no separate JavaFX installation is
+JavaFX is managed via Gradle dependencies, so no separate JavaFX installation is needed.

 ### Run